LinearArray/automod/README.md

 **Trigger**: On push to the `automod/automoderator.yml` file.

-**Steps**:
-1. Checkout the repository.
-2. Set up the Python environment.
-3. Install dependencies (PRAW).
-4. Run the `update_automod.py` script to push the changes to Reddit.

 ### Fetch AutoMod Configuration Workflow

 This manual workflow fetches the current AutoMod configuration from Reddit and updates the repository.

 **Trigger**: Manual trigger via GitHub Actions.

-**Steps**:
-1. Checkout the repository.
-2. Set up the Python environment.
-3. Install dependencies (PRAW).
-4. Run the `fetch_automod.py` script to fetch the current configuration from Reddit.
-5. Commit and push the fetched configuration to the repository.

 ## How to Use

 ### Updating AutoMod Configuration

 1. Edit `automod/automoderator.yml` to modify the AutoMod configuration.
-2. Push the changes to the repository.
+2. Push the changes to the `main` branch.
 The update will automatically be pushed to Reddit via the `update-automod.yml` workflow.

 ### Fetching Current AutoMod Configuration